 Like, duh.
 That’s kind of the definition of the word.
 But we don’t talk as much about how sexism hurts men.
 Understandably.
 When you look at the grotesque ways women are damaged by sexism—from economic inequality to political disenfranchisement to literal, physical abuse—it makes perfect sense that we’d care more about how sexism, patriarchy and rigid gender roles affect women than we do about how they affect men.
 But men undoubtedly get screwed up by this stuff, too.
+I care about this stuff for a lot of reasons.
+And I care for entirely pragmatic, even Machiavellian reasons.
+So I’ve been looking more carefully at the specific ways sexism hurts men.
 How spending two days as a student changed this teacher's outlook.
 Life's not so easy sitting in the classroom, a US teacher has found.

 Consider it a win for students worldwide.
 An American school teacher who went 'back to school' for two days says she was so exhausted by the experience she was rendered unable to do anything mentally stimulating at the end of each day.
 Author Grant Wiggins commissioned his daughter Alex Wiggins, a teacher of 15 years now working at a private American international school, to spend two days shadowing another student to gain a better understanding of auspicious teaching methods.
 Sitting in class all day can contribute to leaving students mentally exhausted.
 Her resulting piece, entitled 'I have made a terrible mistake', received mainstream media coverage in the US after Ms Wiggins lamented not trying the exercise far sooner.